-- Workers who support the construction, maintenance, or rehabilitation of critical infrastructure. - Workers supporting construction materials production, testing laboratories, material delivery services, and construction inspection. - Workers who support the operation, inspection, and maintenance of essential public works facilities and operations, including bridges, water and sewer main breaks, fleet maintenance personnel, construction of critical or strategic infrastructure, traffic signal maintenance, emergency location services for buried utilities, maintenance of digital systems infrastructure supporting public works operations, and other emergent issues. - Workers such as plumbers, electricians, exterminators, builders (including building and insulation), contractors, HVAC Technicians, landscapers, and other service providers who provide services, including temporary construction, that are necessary to maintaining the safety, sanitation, and essential operation of residences, businesses and buildings, such as hospitals and senior living facilities. - Workers personnel, who support operations that ensure, the availability of and access to needed facilities, transportation, energy, and communications through activities such as road and line clearing. - Workers who support the effective removal, storage, and disposal of residential, industrial, and commercial solid waste and hazardous waste, including at landfill operations. - Workers who support the operation, inspection, and maintenance of essential dams, locks, and levees. - Workers who support the inspection and maintenance of aids to navigation and other governmentprovided services that ensure continued maritime commerce.
+- Workers who support the construction, maintenance, or rehabilitation of critical infrastructure. - Workers supporting construction materials production, testing laboratories, material delivery services, and construction inspection. - Workers who support the operation, inspection, and maintenance of essential public works facilities and operations, including bridges, water and sewer main breaks, fleet maintenance personnel, construction of critical or strategic infrastructure, traffic signal maintenance, emergency location services for buried utilities, maintenance of digital systems infrastructure supporting public works operations, and other emergent issues. - Workers such as plumbers, electricians, exterminators, builders (including building and insulation), contractors, HVAC Technicians, technicians for elevators, escalators and moving walkways, landscapers, and other service providers who provide services, including temporary construction, that are necessary to maintaining the safety, sanitation, and essential operation of residences, businesses and buildings, such as hospitals and senior living facilities. - Workers personnel, who support operations that ensure, the availability of and access to needed facilities, transportation, energy, and communications through activities such as road and line clearing. - Workers who support the effective removal, storage, and disposal of residential, industrial, and commercial solid waste and hazardous waste, including at landfill operations. - Workers who support the operation, inspection, and maintenance of essential dams, locks, and levees. - Workers who support the inspection and maintenance of aids to navigation and other governmentprovided services that ensure continued maritime commerce. - Workers who support the operations and maintenance of parks and outdoor recreational facilities.